 IV Therapy Training Program Information

 Discover what students might learn in an IV therapy training certificate program.
-See what students need to enroll and read about the courses that may be offered.
-Explore the employment statistics for RNs and LPNs.
+See what students need to enroll, and read about courses that might be offered.
+Explore employment statistics for RNs and LPNs.

 Individuals must be a licensed practical nurse or registered nurse with a current state nursing license or temporary permit before enrolling in an IV therapy certificate program.
 Experience working as an RN or LPN is often required for enrollment.
 A criminal background check and proof of a negative tuberculosis test may also be required.

 IV therapists use venipuncture techniques to establish catheter lines for IV therapies, including hydration, drug administration and blood transfusions.
 IV therapy certificate programs focus on current IV administration techniques, as well as fluid balance, medications, complications and effects of IV therapy.

 Employment outlook data specifically related to IV therapy is not available, but information for the related careers of RNs and LPNs is available.
 The U.S. Bureau of Labor Statistics (BLS) has predicted that employment for LPNs will increase by 21% between 2008 and 2018, while employment opportunities for RNs are predicted to increase 22% during that same time (www.bls.gov).
 According to data found on Salary.com in January 2012, the median salary for RNs specializing in IV therapy was $70,188.